Health & Community Studies

 Career Opportunities & Salaries

-Social and community service workers administer and implement a variety of social assistance programs and community services, and assist clients to deal with personal and social problems.
-They are employed by social service and government agencies, mental health agencies, group homes, shelters, substance abuse centres, school boards, correctional facilities and other establishments.
+Graduates can expect to work as social and community service workers (NOC 4212) in social service and government agencies, mental health agencies, group homes, shelters, substance abuse centres, school boards, correctional facilities and other establishments.
+Most employers require a criminal record and vulnerable sector check.

 Saskatchewan Indian Institute of Technologies